You are here

 Coleraine Lab prepares for the future

-Train tracks running through NRRI’s busy Coleraine labs are a daily reminder of a busy 100-year history.
+Train tracks running through NRRI’s Coleraine labs are a daily reminder of a busy 100-year history.
 But the past is long gone.

 This facility is gearing up for tomorrow’s Iron Range while meeting current industry needs.